Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntroductionToSolweig.rst

 #.
 Open SOLWEIG from *UMEP -> Processor -> Outdoor Thermal Comfort ->
    Mean radiant temperature (SOLWEIG)*.

-   -  Some additional information about the plugin is found in the lower left window.
-You will make use of a test dataset from observations for Gothenburg, Sweden.
+   -  You will make use of a test dataset from observations for Gothenburg, Sweden.

     .. figure:: /images/SOLWEIG_Interface.png
        :alt:  None